ai-driven-dev/rules/memory-bank/activeContext.md

 - [2025-04-11]: Configured unit test execution via `npm run test:unit` using `ts-node` and a mock for the `vscode` module.
 - [2025-04-11]: Corrected ESLint warnings (missing curly braces).
 Added `lint:fix` script to `package.json`.
 - [2025-04-11]: Removed integration test setup (`vscode-test` scripts and dependencies, `extension.test.ts` file, `.vscode-test` directory) as requested.
-- [2025-04-13]: Implemented initial recursive loading (depth 3) on repository load (`github.ts`, `treeProvider.ts`).
-- [2025-04-13]: Implemented recursive expansion (depth 5) and selection when checking a directory checkbox (`github.ts`, `treeProvider.ts`, `selection.ts`, `explorerView.ts`). **(Superseded by local selection logic)**
-- [2025-04-13]: Added progress indicator for recursive directory loading/selection. **(Removed as selection is now local/instant)**
-- [2025-04-13]: **Refactored recursive content fetching (`fetchRepositoryContentRecursive` in `github.ts`) to use the efficient GitHub Git Trees API (`GET /repos/{owner}/{repo}/git/trees/{tree_sha}?recursive=1`) instead of multiple `contents` API calls.
-This fetches the entire tree in one request.**
+- [2025-04-13]: **Refactored repository content fetching**: Replaced previous recursive `contents` API calls with a single, efficient call to the GitHub Git Trees API (`GET /repos/{owner}/{repo}/git/trees/{tree_sha}?recursive=1`) in `github.ts`.
+This fetches the entire repository structure in one request.
-- [2025-04-13]: **Modified recursive selection logic: When a directory checkbox is toggled, selection/deselection of all descendants now happens *locally* using the already fetched data (`SelectionService`, `ExplorerTreeProvider`).
-No additional API calls are made.**
+- [2025-04-13]: **Refactored recursive selection**: Implemented *local* recursive selection/deselection logic in `SelectionService` and `ExplorerTreeProvider`.
+When a directory checkbox is toggled, the selection state of all its descendants is updated based on the already fetched tree data, without requiring further API calls.
+Removed previous progress indicators related to API-based recursive selection.

 ## Next Steps

-1.  **Test Recursive Features**:
+1.  **Implement Recursive Download**:
-    *   Thoroughly test the **Git Trees API implementation** for initial recursive loading.
-Verify correctness with various repository structures, branches, and sizes.
-Pay close attention to **handling of the `truncated` flag** and API rate limit implications.
+    *   Modify `downloadSelectedFiles` in `explorerView.ts` and the `downloadFile` function in `src/services/download.ts`.
+    *   Use `SelectionService.getSelection()` to get all selected items (including those selected recursively).
+    *   For each selected item, if it's a file (`type === 'blob'`), download it using its path.
-    *   Thoroughly test the **local recursive selection/deselection** when toggling directory checkboxes.
-Ensure it correctly identifies and updates the state of all descendants based on the data loaded via Git Trees.
+    *   Ensure the local directory structure is correctly created based on the item paths.
-2.  **Implement Recursive Download**: Enhance the download functionality (`downloadSelectedFiles` in `explorerView.ts` and potentially `download.ts`) to handle the download of recursively selected directory contents (based on the selection state, which is separate from the fetching mechanism).
+    *   Add progress indication for bulk downloads.
+2.  **Test Git Trees & Local Selection**:
+    *   Manually test the loading of various repositories (different sizes, structures, branches) using the Git Trees API.
+    *   Verify the local recursive selection/deselection logic works correctly by toggling directory checkboxes and checking descendant states.
+    *   Add unit tests for the tree transformation logic (flat Git Tree data to hierarchical `TreeItem` structure) if feasible.
+3.  **Error Handling & Edge Cases**:
-3.  **Error Handling**: Review and enhance error handling specifically for the `git/trees` API call (e.g., branch not found, tree SHA not found, truncated results).
+    *   Implement specific error handling for the `git/trees` API call (e.g., invalid SHA, repository not found, rate limits).
-4.  **Performance Optimization**: Monitor TreeView refresh performance after loading the potentially large dataset from the `git/trees` API.
-Optimize rendering if necessary.
+    *   Consider and potentially implement handling for the `truncated` flag in the `git/trees` response (e.g., notify the user, offer partial load).
+4.  **Performance Monitoring**:
+    *   Observe TreeView performance during initial load and rendering, especially with large repositories fetched via `git/trees`.
+Optimize if necessary (e.g., virtual scrolling, delayed rendering - though likely overkill initially).

 ## Active Decisions